ais1-1/OC-project-04/README.md

     pip install -r requirements.txt

 This will install all the required modules to run the python script.
+They are tinydb, flake8 and flake8-html.

 ## Execute the python script

 In your terminal inside the project directory:

     python main.py

+## Generate flake8-html report

+In your terminal at the root of the project directory enter the following command:

+    flake8 --max-line-length=119 --format=html --htmldir=flake-report

+This will generate a directory called flake-report.
+The report in the html form will be stored inside.